 Surfshark’s VPN emphasizes privacy and simplicity, with a user-friendly interface and a no-logs policy.
 The user’s IP address is hidden from visited sites.
 It supports all major operating systems, including smartphones.
 A 2018 security audit gave it high marks.

 Most services, including Surfshark, offer monthly and annual payment plans.
 The annual plan is a better deal in the long run, but a monthly plan is good for trying the service out or making occasional use.
 Surfshark offers a 30-day money-back guarantee.
+For more info and features, you can check this Surfshark VPN review.

 VPN use is illegal in some places, and some countries use technical measures to block them.